 Introduction to Remote Sensing

-Remote sensing is a tool that has been used to measure, understand, and predict environmental changes since the 1970s.
-Since then, the technology has become much more accessible, and allows us to address conservation issues at much broader scales and in areas much more remote than before.
+Since the 1970s, remote sensing has been used as a tool to measure, understand, and predict environmental changes.
+Remote sensing has been contributing to new approaches to conservation by providing new scales at which to observe and monitor environmental changes.
 For example, one of its many applications is the development of climate models at a global scale that allow planning for climate change by identifying areas that may act as refugia to increasing temperatures.
-Remote sensing contributes to new approaches to conservation by providing an overview of areas, changes, and threats that impact both species and ecosystems.

 How is Remote Sensing Applied to Conservation?